 What We Do

 The U.S. Fish and Wildlife Service is at the forefront of applying the best known science to our conservation work.
 Our goal is to help federally threatened and endangered plants and wildlife recover to healthy population levels and to prevent new species from needing the protections of the the Endangered Species Act through proactive conservation.
-Working with our partners, we focus much of our work in our Priority Conservation Areas, where the majority of Idaho's sensitive wildlife and plant species are found.
+Working with our partners, we focus much of our work where the majority of Idaho's sensitive wildlife and plant species are found.
 Explore some of the key conservation work we're conducting in Idaho.

 The Gem State is filled with a rich variety of landscapes and habitats and is home to an amazing assortment of terrestrial and aquatic species.
 We have offices throughout the state in order to work locally with you to conserve natural resources for wildlife and people alike.
 The Idaho Fish and Wildlife Office offers this page as a resource to students, educators, and other curious people, so all may benefit from an enhanced understanding of fish, wildlife, and plants.